What should I do if I think I have degenerative disc disease?

 - Disc protrusions

-Many patients may have one or more of the above conditions without even realizing it because these abnormalities are not painful in and of themselves.
-However, when bone or soft tissue compresses nearby spinal nerve roots or the spinal cord itself, symptoms of pain, tingling, numbness or weakness can occur.
+It is possible to have one or more of the above conditions without even realizing it because degenerative spine conditions are not necessarily painful.
+However when bone or soft tissue compresses nearby spinal nerve roots or the spinal cord, symptoms of pain, tingling, numbness or weakness can occur.

 Treating degenerative disc disease